bodthegod/bod-fitness/README.md

 [My Booking Test Screenshot](readmeimages/my-bookings-ss.PNG) I tested the functionality of the "my bookings" page by submitting a booking, and looking if it has been assigned to an upcoming, past or today slot.
 This functions correctly as all bookings that I have made were displayed.

 [Delete Function Test](readmeimages/delete-function-ss.PNG) I have tested if I can delete records from the front end by clicking the delete booking button, this displays a message asking "are you sure you want to delete this", and I click yes.
 The booking from today was then deleted as displayed within this screenshot- as it is no longer displayed and the booking availability will open up for that day again.

+[Edit Booking Test](readmeimages/edit-ss.PNG) I have tested all of the options that a user can select in order to edit their booking, and I have selected all options in order to manually test this.
+Initially I had bugs where the incorrect options were displaying, such as Strength Gain.
+I eventually solved this by changing the HTML file that it was stored in.

+[Edit Success Test](readmeimages/edit-success-ss.PNG) I have tested this page by confirming the edit of my booking, and it functions correctly- allowing the user to see that their edit was successful.

 I have tested all of these functions on both an admin view, and a superuser view- which give different outcomes as I have allowed superusers to view every user booking, and users to only be able to see their own bookings.
 All functionality works as intended and there are no more bugs that I am aware of.